sergeycherepanov/devbrew/README.md

 `~/www/dev/wordpress/web` or  `~/www/dev/wordpress/public`

+### Production domains
+Sometimes we are require to use live domains like wordpress.com or google.com

+To do this, just create put source code of your project to `~/www/com/google` and update you `/etc/hosts` file by adding next line: `127.0.0.1 google.com`

+> Keep in mind the local live domains currently not supports ssl

 ## PHP Multi-Version Support

 There is two ways for using the different php versions for your project